Felix-ai/life_insurance_prediction/README.md

 As is the norm, the dataset was split in training, validation and test sets [80:10:10].

-On fitting the model, the trainin accuracy was 81.6% while the validation accuracy was 57.28%.
+On fitting the model, the training accuracy was 85.42% while the test accuracy was 78.57%
-The accuracy on the test set was 63.48%.

-Sensitvity was 0.84 while specificity was 0.33.
+Sensitvity was 0.86 while specificity was 0.71.
-The F1-Score for the Negative Class (No) was 0.42 while the F1-Score for the positive class (Yes) was 0.73.
+The F1-Score for the Negative Class (No) was 0.77 while the F1-Score for the positive class (Yes) was 0.80.

 Note that in binary classification,
 *	recall of the positive class is also known as “sensitivity”;